Paris Saint-Germain Rugby League: Creation and PSG partnership

-In 1994, veteran rugby union executive Jacques Fouroux, who had lost his political allies at the French Rugby Federation, switched codes and announced the creation of the France Rugby League, a summer rugby league tour for regional selects teams that ran between seasons of the historic French Rugby League Championship, and aimed to grow the sport outside of its traditional markets, a move that shared similarities—albeit on a more modest scale—with media mogul Rupert Murdoch's projected Super League.
-Rugby Football League (RFL) chairman Maurice Lindsay voiced his support for the project, and in February 1995 mentioned Fouroux as the ideal entrepreneur to lead the Rugby Football League expansion to France.
+In 1994, veteran rugby union executive Jacques Fouroux, having lost his political support within the French Rugby Federation (FRF), switched codes and announced the creation of France Rugby League (FRL).
+Conceived as a summer rugby league tour for regional teams, the competition was staged between seasons of the long-established French Rugby League Championship and aimed to expand the sport beyond its traditional heartlands.
+The initiative bore similarities—albeit on a more modest scale—to media mogul Rupert Murdoch's proposed Super League.
+Rugby Football League (RFL) chairman Maurice Lindsay publicly supported the project and, in February 1995, identified Fouroux as the ideal figure to lead the RFL's expansion into France.

-As a former rugby union executive, Fouroux had an existing relationship with top execs at French TV channel Canal+, the owners of parent club Paris Saint-Germain, which at the time was attempting to establish itself as a multisports club in the mold of Stade Français or Racing Club de France.
-Due to its notoriety and ready-made connections with the broadcasting world, he quickly saw the PSG brand as the ideal vehicle for his project.
-A second team based in Toulouse was also considered, before it was decided to focus the French game's limited resources on Paris.
-The choice of the capital was resented by the leadership of some traditional southern clubs.
+Fouroux already had close ties with the French media company Canal+, the owners of Paris Saint-Germain FC.
+At the time, under the leadership of Charles Biétry, PSG was seeking to establish itself as a multisport club in the tradition of Stade Français or Racing Club de France, maintaining active sections in handball, judo, volleyball, boxing, and basketball.
+Leveraging its strong brand recognition and established connections within the broadcasting industry, Fouroux identified PSG as the ideal platform for his ambitions.
+A second team based in Toulouse was considered, but it was ultimately decided to focus the limited resources of French rugby on Paris.
+This decision generated discontent among several traditional clubs in southern France.

 Led by Fouroux, Paris Saint-Germain Rugby League was officially announced as PSG's newest department on 23 December 1995.
-With the backing of Canal+, Lindsay and Murdoch, the club joined the newly formed Super League, made up exclusively of English teams, for its inaugural season in 1996.
-As a result, the France Rugby League was re-positioned as a developmental circuit for PSG RL, with its Paris–Île-de-France selects team taking the name PSG Espoirs Île-de-France ('PSG Île-de-France Prospects').
-The alliance also yielded a watershed three-year broadcasting agreement with Canal+.
-The team, which settled at the Stade Sébastien Charléty, was built on short order.
-Veteran French head coach Michel Mazaré and his assistant Englishman David Ellis were both hired within two weeks of one another in December 1995.
+With the backing of Canal+, Lindsay, and Murdoch, the club joined the newly formed Super League—then composed exclusively of English teams—for its inaugural 1996 season.
+As a result, the FRL was repositioned as a developmental circuit for PSG Rugby League, with its Paris–Île-de-France team renamed PSG Espoirs.
+The alliance also produced a landmark three-year broadcasting agreement with Canal+.

-Fouroux was appointed as club president.
-Tas Baitieri, a France-based Australian player-turned-executive with a long experience serving as a go-between between his adopted country and the game's Anglo-Saxon authorities, was named as the team's football manager.
-Baitieri was allowed to work for Paris while also being employed by the Australian Rugby League Commission.
-The entire PSG RL organization came together in short order, taking only eight months to go from the drawing board to its competitive debut, a hectic schedule which Baitieri negatively compared with the three years typically afforded to an ARL expansion franchise.
+The team, based at Stade Sébastien Charléty, was assembled rapidly.
+Veteran French manager Michel Mazaré and his assistant, Englishman David Ellis, were appointed within two weeks of one another in December 1995.
+Fouroux assumed the role of club president, while Tas Baitieri—a France-based Australian former player turned executive with extensive experience acting as an intermediary between his adopted country and English rugby league authorities—was named football manager.
+Baitieri was permitted to work for PSG while remaining employed by the Australian Rugby League Commission (ARL).
+The entire PSG Rugby League organization was established in just eight months, from conception to competitive debut—a pace Baitieri later compared unfavourably with the three years typically afforded to an ARL expansion franchise.